 This course is competency based and the student’s performance is recognised against a prescribed industry standard.
 Assessment strategies may include:

 - Student demonstration

 - Written tasks

 Students are given a number of opportunities to demonstrate competence across the range of competency standards covered by this course.

-The fee for this course is $995.
+The estimated fee for this course is $1,020 (to be confirmed in July 2019).
 For students who are eligible for Smart and Skilled funding the estimated fee is about 20% lower (see notes below).
 School Based Trainees, ATSI students, students with a disability and students on welfare benefits are exempt from paying the fee.